top of page

 Farther

-Solar farms are also sometimes considered a "pest".
+• Solar farms are also sometimes considered a "pest".
 Whether this is due to of lack of information or because some people don't care for "solar" or anything that responds to climate change, fight back with facts.
 Here's an analysis of how much land it takes to generate different forms of energy.
-For many, taking the tops off of mountains in WV to get coal is not as bad as a solar array in the field next door.
-And doesn't add in the land degradation from climate change caused by fossil fuel use, which is big and getting bigger, from Africa drying and Asia flooding to the American West burning to the Arctic melting.
+For many, taking the tops off of mountains in West Virginia to get coal is not as bad as a solar array in the field next door - and this doesn't add in the land degradation from climate change caused by fossil fuel use, which is big and getting bigger, from Africa drying and Asia flooding to the American West burning to the Arctic melting.
 And since money talks, here are the numbers cost-wise on moving from coal to renewables.

 Farthest

-The world lost 10 million acres of forest in 2020, releasing the CO2 equivalent of two years' worth of US vehicle travel in the process.
+• The world lost 6.7 million hectares of tropical forests in 2024, setting a record, and releasing the CO2 equivalent of two years' worth of US vehicle travel in the process.
 Get your school, club or congregation involved in our Two (!)
 Million Tree Campaign to do something about it!

 NCP's David Radcliff on causes, effects and solutions to climate change =>

-These Malawian families were down to one meal a day, as their crops failed due to erratic monsoon rains - one of the impacts of climate change.
-D. Radcliff photo
+These Malawian families were down to one meal a day as their crops failed due to erratic monsoon rains - one of the impacts of climate change.
+D. Radcliff photos

 NCP's Jubilee Carbon Farm in Virginia is turning food production from an emitter of carbon to a way to store carbon.